Ashwamedh-14/RISC-V-Based-Architecture-Assembler/README.md

 ### MacOS and Linux Users

-In case the executable file that was compiled does not run upon clicking it, especially in the case of `MacOS`, try the following steps:
+In case the executable file does not run upon clicking it, especially in the case of `MacOS`, try the following steps:

 - Open the `terminal`
 - Type in the following command